Self-paced

 To predict and analyze time series, there are several types of models that can be used.
 Some of the most common models are:

 • ARIMA model (AutoRegressive Integrated Moving Average): ARIMA is a forecasting model for time series that combines information from past values, differencing and forecast errors to make projections about future values.
 ARIMA is versatile and can adapt to different patterns in the time series, such as trends and seasonality.
-When we apply ARIMA to a time series, we can first differencing the series if necessary to make it stationary.
-Then, we fit the ARIMA model to the data and use its AR, I and MA components to make future forecasts.
+When we apply ARIMA to a time series, we can first be differencing the series if necessary to make it stationary.
+Then, we fit the ARIMA model to the data and use its AR, I, and MA components to make future forecasts.

 • Exponential Smoothing Model: This model is very simple and efficient.
 It is based on the idea of assigning different weights to past observations, giving them more importance the more recent they are.
 It is useful for time series with trends or gradual growth/decline patterns.